EMBL-EBI-TSI/ansible-sftp/README.md

 scp_if_ssh=True
 ```

 Other than that, only Ansible itself is required.
 Tested using Ansible 1.9, 2.0.2.0 and 2.1.0.0.
-Works on Ubuntu 14.04 and 16.04, untested on other versions.
+Works on Ubuntu 14.04 and 16.04 as well as CentOS 7, untested on other versions.

 ## Role Variables